Catalog > NOAA GEFS > NOAA GEFS analysis

 units dimensions

-categorical_freezing_rain_surface 0=no; 1=yes time × latitude × longitude
+categorical_freezing_rain_surface 1 time × latitude × longitude

-categorical_ice_pellets_surface 0=no; 1=yes time × latitude × longitude
+categorical_ice_pellets_surface 1 time × latitude × longitude

-categorical_rain_surface 0=no; 1=yes time × latitude × longitude
+categorical_rain_surface 1 time × latitude × longitude

-categorical_snow_surface 0=no; 1=yes time × latitude × longitude
+categorical_snow_surface 1 time × latitude × longitude

-downward_long_wave_radiation_flux_surface W/(m^2) time × latitude × longitude
+downward_long_wave_radiation_flux_surface W m-2 time × latitude × longitude

-downward_short_wave_radiation_flux_surface W/(m^2) time × latitude × longitude
+downward_short_wave_radiation_flux_surface W m-2 time × latitude × longitude

-geopotential_height_cloud_ceiling gpm time × latitude × longitude
+geopotential_height_cloud_ceiling m time × latitude × longitude

-maximum_temperature_2m C time × latitude × longitude
+maximum_temperature_2m degree_Celsius time × latitude × longitude

-minimum_temperature_2m C time × latitude × longitude
+minimum_temperature_2m degree_Celsius time × latitude × longitude

-percent_frozen_precipitation_surface % time × latitude × longitude
+percent_frozen_precipitation_surface percent time × latitude × longitude

-precipitable_water_atmosphere kg/(m^2) time × latitude × longitude
+precipitable_water_atmosphere kg m-2 time × latitude × longitude

-precipitation_surface mm/s time × latitude × longitude
+precipitation_surface kg m-2 s-1 time × latitude × longitude

 pressure_reduced_to_mean_sea_level Pa time × latitude × longitude